Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: System Challenges

 \subsection{Throughput Maximization}

-In our system, throughput $\mathtt{TP}$ refers to the number of user requests that the system can completely handle in a unit time.
-It can intuitively show the system's ability to process user requests.
-The greater the throughput, the stronger the processing capacity of the system.
-Throughput is limited by $\mathtt{latency}$, packet loss rate $\mathtt{Rate^{PL}}$ and bandwidth $\mathtt{BW}$.
-As described in the previous section, five factors in the system can affect the latency, but the $\mathtt{Rate^{PL}}$ and $BW$ depends on the network conditions at the user end.
-Therefore, the throughput can be defined as follows:
+Throughput $\mathtt{TP}$ can intuitively show the system’s ability to process user requests.
+It refers to the number of user requests wholly handled in a unit of time by the system, which is affected by $\mathtt{Latency}$, packet loss rate $\mathtt{Rate^{PL}}$ and bandwidth $\mathtt{BW}$. $\mathtt{Latency}$ is affected by the five factors described in the previous section, and the $\mathtt{Rate^{PL}}$ and $BW$ depend on the network conditions at the user end.
+Among these three factors, only $\mathtt{Latency}$ is within the scope of system design.
+Similarly, when the system scales up, we need $\mathtt{TP}$ to increase accordingly.
+Therefore, we need to reduce $\mathtt{Latency}$, thereby increasing $\mathtt{TP}$ and improving system efficiency.